 7. Washington DC Metropolitan Division

-The densely populated areas of Washington DC, which is sandwiched between Virginia and Maryland, offers a high concentration of criminal justice jobs due to ongoing issues with local crime and the need for people in jobs related to law enforcement.
+The densely populated areas of Washington DC, which is sandwiched between Virginia and Maryland, offer a high concentration of criminal justice jobs due to ongoing issues with local crime and the need for people in jobs related to law enforcement.
 Interestingly, Washington DC used to be considered one of the most dangerous cities in the United States, however, crimes like homicides have dipped in recent years.

 8. Baltimore (Maryland)

-Like the nearby Washington DC area, Baltimore, Maryland has long suffered from high rates of crime and the need for workers in criminal justice has remained high for several years.
+Like the nearby Washington DC area, Baltimore, Maryland has long suffered from high rates of crime, and the need for workers in criminal justice has remained high for several years.
 By hiring many workers to assist with the criminal justice system in Baltimore, the city and county governments have been able to turn the tide against violent crime in recent years to better protect the region’s citizens.